What are your mortgage options when moving home?

 Review your current mortgage

-Check your outstanding balance, remaining deal term, and any ERCs.
-Your annual statement or lender’s online portal will have this information.
+Look up your outstanding balance, how long is left on your deal, and any ERCs that would apply.
+Your annual statement or the lender’s online portal will have all of this.

 - 02